 HIST 273.
-Roots of American Arts and Humanities Group 1 course Popular Music Arts and Humanities Oloup I course
+Roots of American Popular Music

 An examination of the roots of American popular music from the mid-18th century to the mid-1960s.
 Topics include it British and African origins and development in the South; expressions in ballads, hymns, spirituals, blues, work songs, protest songs, and regional music; and how technology changed vernacular music to create new genres of popular music, including minstrelsy, gospel, urban blues, country, and rock 'n roll.